pingcap/docs/data-migration/aurora/from-snapshot.md

 | `-d`                          | Directory or [external storage URL](https://docs.pingcap.com/tidb/stable/backup-and-restore-storages) of the data dump to read from |
 | `-no-schema`                  | Ignore schema files, and get schema directly from TiDB |

-You can find more parameters in [TiDB Lightning Configuration](https://docs.pingcap.com/tidb/stable/tidb-lightning-configuration)
+For more parameters, refer to [TiDB Lightning Configuration](https://docs.pingcap.com/tidb/stable/tidb-lightning-configuration).

 > **Note:**
 >